-(1) Ms. Reilly and Mr. Banfill were appointed as Chief Executive Officer and Chief Financial Officer on September 9, 2019.
-Acadian agreed to reimburse Brookfield for a fixed amount in return for Ms. Reilly's services pursuant to a transition services agreement.
-The amount presented in this table is the amount that Acadian paid Brookfield for these services.
-Mr. Banfill's compensation reflects the period from September 9, 2019 through February 12, 2020, the period in which he was Chief Financial Officer.
+- (1) Mr. Sheparski joined Acadian Timber Corp. on February 12, 2020 as Chief Financial Officer and was appointed President and Chief Executive Officer July 30, 2021.
+Mr. Sheparski's compensation for the 2021 year reflects the compensation for both positions during the financial year ended December 31, 2021. - (2) Ms. Reilly was appointed as Chief Executive Officer on September 9, 2019.
+Acadian Timber Corp. agreed to reimburse Brookfield for a fixed amount in return for Ms. Reilly's services pursuant to a transition services agreement.
+The amount presented in this table is the amount that Acadian Timber Corp. paid Brookfield for these services.
+Ms. Reilly's compensation for the 2021 year reflects the period from January 1, 2021 to September 9, 2021, when the transition services agreement ended. - (3) Ms. Wood was appointed Chief Financial Officer July 30, 2021.
+Ms. Wood's compensation reflects the period from July 30, 2021 to December 31, 2021.

-(2) Mr. Sheparski joined Acadian Timber on February 12, 2020.
-Mr. Sheparski's compensation reflects the period from February 12, 2020 through December 31, 2020.